-In line with the submission requirements, Education Activity proposals will be reviewed based on their quality and impact, market relevance, and financial sustainability of EIT Digital following the evaluation process previously described.
+In line with the submission requirements, Education Activity proposals will be reviewed based on their quality, impact and market relevance of EIT Digital following the evaluation process previously described.

 The assessment by independent individual external experts will be based on the questions reported in the table below.
 Reviewers will be asked to provide a score and comments for each question, as well as an assessment of the whole proposal.